Psychology Practicum

 Psychology practicum responsibilities

 Although non-IU students may apply and be offered a position, the psychology practicum is structured to meet the guidelines of the Counseling Psychology Department in the School of Education.
 The practicum is approximately 16 weeks each semester (in addition to any supervision provided by students’ home departments) and follows the IU academic schedule.
+The week before the fall semester begins, practicum students participate in mandatory orientation activities.

 Diversity